spacemanspiff/uLoader/wbfs_win/readme_new.txt

 Modified by Hermes

+NEW:

+-run without params to use the GUI

+- Integrity Check added (for files bad deleted in olders versions)

 The new support add/extract in .ciso format (Compact ISO) and one new command to add a .png file (<200KB) to use on the uLoader application.